WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 > Inputs - mask representing bone (when prompted), mask representing puncture volume (when prompted).

 > Outputs - image of bone with puncture.

+- CalculateMaskVolume
+> Calculates the volume of the current mask.

+> Inputs - mask.

+> Outputs - popup with mask volume displayed.